-Lincoln Found his Generals
+“Lincoln Found his Generals”

-By the end of the war, every Union commander in the key high commands was at least competent; some failed commanders remained in less prominent or active territorial commands but the vital field commands were in many cases in the hands of men who started the conflict in modest positions.
+By the end of the war, almost every Union commander in the key high commands was at least competent.
+Some failed commanders remained in less prominent or active territorial commands but all of the vital field commands were in the hands of men who had started the conflict in comparatively modest positions.

 The Union forces always had a General-in-Chief (Scott, McClellan, Halleck, Grant) and despite their individual shortcomings, they did seek to achieve strategic coordination.
 Lincoln interfered energetically in strategic planning in the early years but once he had identified his high command team he stepped back.